 Employers are required to withhold individual income tax from wages and salaries of their employees.
 A pension payer that must withhold federal income tax from a pension payment to a North Carolina resident is required to withhold State income tax.
 A pension recipient may elect not to have taxes withheld and certain pension payments are exempt.

-Business entities are subject to a payroll tax under the North Carolina Employment Security Law if they have one or more employees for 20 different weeks during a calendar year or pay $1,500 in wages in any calendar quarter during a calendar year in this State.
-The tax is payable quarterly and applies to wage payments up to $22,300 per employee per year in 2016.
-Entities commencing business in North Carolina are subject to a tax rate of 1.0% during the first year.
+Unemployment Insurance (employment security tax) is paid quarterly and applies to wage payments up to $23,100 per employee per year.
+Entities commencing business in North Carolina are subject to a tax rate of 1.0% during the first two years.
 The rate may be changed after the entity comes under experience rating.
-The minimum tax rate allowed in 2016 under the experience rating tables is .06% of taxable payrolls; the maximum tax rate, 5.76%.
+The minimum tax rate allowed is .06% of taxable payrolls and the maximum tax rate is 5.76%.
 The tax is administered by the Division of Employment Security within the North Carolina Department of Commerce.
 Information regarding the tax is available at www.ncesc1.com.

 Privilege Taxes on Certain Machinery and Equipment